Table of Contents

 Here is my list of green products picks.
 An observation: In putting together this list I noticed that I use a lot of Seventh Generation products.
 I’m not compensated by Seventh Generation in any way.
 I’ve simply found from trying different products over the years that many (not all) of their products provide the perfect combination of healthy ingredients with excellent results.

-- Dr Bronner’s Pure Castile Soap.This really is all in one – Face, body, hair & dishes, laundry, mopping, pets – it does it all.
+- Dr Bronner’s Pure Castile Soap.This liquid soap really is all in one – Face, body, hair & dishes, laundry, mopping, pets – it does it all.
 I love the lavender scent, but it also comes unscented and peppermint scent.